 More low carb breakfast recipes:

-- Add the water, hemp hearts, cream, flax, chia seeds, brown sugar substitute, cinnamon, and salt to a small saucepan over medium heat.
+- Add the water, hemp hearts, cream, flax, chia seeds, brown sugar substitute, cinnamon, vanilla, and salt to a small saucepan over medium heat.

 - Bring to a low boil, stirring constantly, until thickened, about 3 minutes.